-Another thing I like about this combo set is that the basking lamp is halogen and the UV lamp is fluorescent (as are UV turtle lamps in general), so it saves some money on electricity.
+Another thing I like about this combo set is that the basking lamp is halogen and the UV lamp is fluorescent (as are most UVB turtle lamps), so it saves quite a bit of money on electricity.
 You'd be surprised how much electricity is necessary to power the heating and lighting in a turtle habitat.
 Depending on where you live, it can add quite a bit to your electric bill; so saving wattage wherever you can is a good thing as long as you're still providing good light and proper heat for your turtles.

 I do have one caution about using combo lamp fixtures: When it's time to replace the lamps, make sure you use the same types of lamps that came with the fixture.
-The fixture is calibrated in such a way that the UV exposure and the heat produced by the basking lamp are balanced.
+The fixture is calibrated in such a way that the UVB exposure and the heat produced by the basking lamp are balanced.
 Using lamps other than those for which the fixture was designed can create an unbalanced lighting condition.
 Zoo Med sells replacement lamps for the the fixture shown here as a set.
 Most other well-known manufacturers also sell replacement lamp sets for their fixtures, and using the same lamps as those that came with the fixture is your best bet as far as maintaining balanced lighting is concerned.

 Another kind of lighting that you'll probably want, especially if you have a big tank, is daytime viewing lights.
 These lamps are not there for heat, UV, or to keep the plants happy.
 They're for people to be able to see into the tank.